Festool DOMINO 500

 The good news is a biscuit joiner is made by many manufacturers.
 So when shopping you’ll have ample machines to choose from (but overall, a small variety in features).

-Later in this article we’ll rundown the full list of manufacturers, but let’s first take a look at the key features of a biscuit joiner.
+Later in this article, we’ll rundown the complete list of manufacturers, but let’s first look at the key features of a biscuit joiner.

 Biscuit Joiner Overview

-- Fence tilts 0 to 90-degrees for cutting biscuits in angles
+• The fence tilts 0 to 90 degrees for cutting biscuits at angles

 Biscuit Joiner Spline Sizes